Running a VM group with autoscaling using Terraform

 : VM user name.ssh_key

-: Contents of the file with a public SSH key to authenticate the user on the VM.
+: Public SSH key file contents required to authenticate the user on the VM.
 For more information, see Creating an SSH key pair.

 -